Corqi/TDT4230-Moebius-Style-Renderer/README.md

 Install Microsoft Visual Studio Express and CMake.
 You may use CMake-gui or the command-line cmake to generate a Visual Studio solution.

+if using command-line run:
+	cd build
+	cmake -G "%NAME OF VISUAL STUDIO" .. then open Visual Studio and run the generated .sln file

 ### Linux:

 Make sure you have a C/C++ compiler such as  GCC, CMake and Git.